CTAs is the most common manager type in the database and we have devoted a separate page to explain the taxonomy in this group.

 - Contrarian – A manager seeking to predict market turns, trading in an anticipatory way.

-- Fundamental – Often, this is also called a systematic macro manager and relies on a broader set of data inputs in addition to price, that is the most common input for the other strategies.
+- Fundamental – Often, this is also called a systematic macro manager and relies on a broader set of data inputs in addition to price, which is the most common input for the other strategies.
 In this category, we also find Global Tactical Asset Allocators.

 - Market Neutral – A manager that strives to be neutral to the market, often by using intra or inter-market trades.
-In commodities or fixed income, position along the curve are often traded.
-The latter are also called spread traders.
+In commodities or fixed income, positions along the curve are often traded.
+The latter managers are also called spread traders.
 This category may also be referred to as Relative Value.

-- Multi Strategy – Managers that are allocating to several strategies, preferably uncorrelated strategies.
+- Multi-Strategy – Managers that are allocating to several strategies, preferably uncorrelated strategies.
 Typically, this is the classification for strategies that are not “style pure” but rather allocates to a set of different return streams.

 - Option Writer – A strategy that sells options, often in an attempt to exploit the volatility premia – the difference between implied and realized volatility.
 Most commonly this strategy has catastrophic downside when realized exceeds implied.

 - Short Term – Strategies that hold positions for a few days or even intraday.
-These managers are typically capacity constrained but can offer uncorrelated return streams.
+These managers are typically capacity-constrained but can offer uncorrelated return streams.